Institutes | Centers | Planning Grants | Five-Year Center Plans

 The Center for Nanotechnology and Molecular Materials at Wake Forest University was founded in 2004 and serves the Wake Forest University/Wake Forest Baptist Heath research communities as a broad spectrum infrastructural resource.
 The mission of WF-Nanotech is to provide for world class research, outstanding and unique educational opportunities, transformation of local economies.

-Under the direction of Daniel Kim-Shapiro (Physics), the TSC focuses on promoting and maintaining functional health in aging.
+The Translational Science Center (TSC) focuses on promoting and maintaining functional health in aging.
 Both past and current research projects look at the effects of interventions on cognitive function and physical activity.
 The center team includes medical staff, behavioral scientists and basic scientists who develop experimental interventions to improve physical and cognitive health in aging populations while using observations from these interventions to plan new studies.
 The center aims to develop a new undergraduate minor in translational science in addition to a graduate certificate program.

 One-year Center Planning Grants

 The Office of the Provost will fund planning for additional centers in the future.
 Each of these one-year planning grants should be used to develop and submit a five-year operational plan for a new center.
 If interested, please review the instructions for submitting Center Planning Grants.

 Five-year center plans may be submitted to the Office of the Provost.
 The below resources are provided for your convenience.

 *To learn about centers and institutes at the Wake Forest School of Medicine, please visit their research website.